-As noted above, whitewater boater access will not be allowed in the year of drawdown.
+As noted above, whitewater boater access to the Hydroelectric Reach will not be allowed in the year of drawdown.
 The Renewal Corporation will place signage at Topsy Grade Road and J.C.
 Boyle Powerhouse Road notifying users of the conditions.
 In general, throughout the Project area, the Renewal Corporation will place signage at locations that will provide exposure for public viewing in proximity to road use restrictions.
 The Renewal Corporation will also place signs at locations that provide adequate space for vehicle turnaround.
-The Public Safety Plan will identify all signage locations.
+All signs will be posted in English, Spanish and Hmong.

 The installation of signage and fencing will be implemented in accordance with the Public Safety Plan.
-Areas to be used for deconstruction staging will be completely fenced from April of the pre-drawdown year through October of the drawdown year.